espocrm/documentation/administration/upgrading.md

 1. Make a [backup](backup-and-restore.md) before upgrading.
 2. Disable cron (at Administration > Settings) before upgrading.
 Enable it back after upgrade is finished.
 3. Enable *Maintenance Mode* (at Administration > Settings) before upgrading.
 Disable after upgrade is finished.
+4. Make sure you have extra disk space on the server.

 ## Additional parameters